-Most fundamentally, as demonstrated in Section VII, the Petition presents overwhelming arguments for unpatentability of the Challenged Claims based on exactly the same features and functionality described in the specification of the '766 Patent.
+Most fundamentally, as demonstrated in Section VII, the Petition presents overwhelming arguments for unpatentability of the Challenged Claims based on exactly the same features and functionality described in the specification of the '733 Patent.
 Samsung Elecs.
 Co., Ltd. v.
-Dynamics, Inc., No. IPR2020-00504, 2020 WL 6050685, at \14 (P.T.A.B.
+Dynamics, Inc., No. IPR2020-00504, 2020 WL 6050685, at 14 (P.T.A.B.
 Oct.
 13, 2020) (finding the "merits of the case weigh in favor" of institution).
 Thus, institution is consistent with the significant public interest against "leaving bad patents enforceable."
 Thryv, Inc v.
 Click-To-Call Techs., LP, 140 S. Ct.
 1367, 1374 (2020).

 The need for this IPR is further bolstered by the fact that the ITC cannot invalidate a patent.
 Samsung Elecs.
 Co., Ltd. v.
 BitMicro, LLC, IPR2018-01410, Paper 14 at 18 (P.T.A.B.
 Jan.
 23, 2019) (the ITC applies "differen[t]...evidentiary standards and burdens" and "does not have the authority to invalidate a patent"); Tech.
 Gen. Corp. v.
 Genentech, Inc., 80 F.3d 1553, 1564 (Fed.
 Cir.
 1996) (the ITC cannot "set aside a patent as being invalid [and/or] render it unenforceable").
 Thus, the ITC proceeding will not resolve the validity of the Challenged Claims.
-Indeed, even if the ITC invalidated the '766 Patent's claims, there is nothing preventing Sonrai from pursuing its claims in the district court.
+Indeed, even if the ITC invalidated the '733 Patent's claims, there is nothing preventing Sonrai from pursuing its claims in the district court.

-In addition, this Petition challenges the validity of claims that are not at issue in the ITC investigation-claims 12, 20, 21, 27, 28, 39, 50, and 56-two of which are independent claims.
+In addition, this Petition challenges the validity of claims that are not at issue in the ITC investigation-claims 5, 12, 17, 21, and 25.
 Ex.
-1010; Ex.
 1012. "[T]he ITC proceeding will not resolve the parties' dispute concerning patentability of [these] claims ..., which recite different and additional elements than the claims in the ITC proceeding."
-Dynamics 2020 WL 6050685, at \3 (finding "the non-overlapping claims were sufficient to weigh in favor of institution").
-For instance, there are no claims at issue in the ITC investigation that recite or otherwise implicate "a device detect logic" or "an auto detach logic coupled to the hub," as recited in independent claim 28.
-Nor are there any claims at issue in the ITC that recite or otherwise implicate "tri-stating a D+ line and a D- line," as recited in claims 12, 27, and 56.
+Dynamics 2020 WL 6050685, at 3 (finding "the non-overlapping claims were sufficient to weigh in favor of institution").
+For instance, there are no claims at issue in the ITC investigation that recite or otherwise implicate "tri-stating a D+ line and a D- line," as recited in claims 12 and 21.
 Ex.
 1012.

 To further avoid overlap, Petitioner also stipulates that, if this IPR is instituted, it will not pursue the same primary references or grounds presented in this Petition in the ITC.
 Ex.
 1019.
 Thus, there will not be any overlap between this Petition and potential invalidity grounds in the co-pending investigation, weighing in favor of institution.
 MED-EL Elektromedizinische Geräte Ges.m.b.h. v.
-Advanced Bionics AG, IPR2021-00044, 2021 WL 1287684, at \13 (P.T.A.B.
+Advanced Bionics AG, IPR2021-00044, 2021 WL 1287684, at 13 (P.T.A.B.
 Apr.
 6, 2021) (finding that factor four "weighs against exercising discretion to deny" where "the Board and the Delaware District Court would consider the disclosures of [] different asserted prior art references in the context of certain overlapping claims").